Drakkarrr/izteem-gamehub/README.md

 1. Obtain an API key from the [RAWG API](https://rawg.io/apidocs) and add it to your environment.
 2. Start the development server: `npm run dev`
 3. Open your browser and go to `http://localhost:3000`

-## License

-This project is licensed under the [MIT License](LICENSE).

-Feel free to contribute by submitting issues or pull requests.
-For any questions, you can contact me at your@email.com.

-Happy gaming!